Slh-Ibrahim/Body-Mass/README.md

-## Body Mass Index (BMI)
+# Body-mass-index-

-**BMI** (Body Mass Index) is a measurement used to assess a person's body composition based on their height and weight.
-It helps quantify tissue mass and is commonly used as a general indicator of whether an individual has a healthy body weight for their height.
+BMI is a measurement of a person's leanness or corpulence based on their height and weight, and is intended to quantify tissue mass.
+It is widely used as a general indicator of whether a person has a healthy body weight for their height.
+Specifically, the value obtained from the calculation of BMI is used to categorize whether a person is underweight, normal weight, overweight, or obese depending on what range the value falls between

-### How BMI Works:
-The value obtained from the BMI calculation is used to classify individuals into categories:
-- **Underweight**
-- **Normal weight**
-- **Overweight**
-- **Obese**

-These categories are determined by the range the BMI value falls within, helping to provide an overall picture of a person's health in relation to their weight.